greentfrapp/project-asimov/guide_fairnessdemo.md

 # Fairness

-To lay the ground for the examples of algorithmic bias, we first ask, "What is fairness?"
+To lay the ground for algorithmic bias, we first ask, "What do you mean by fairness?"

+## A Fair Fat Pet Predictor

+To help put things in perspective, we will use a fictional example of a Fat Pet Predictor.

+Suppose for a moment that our company organizes diet boot camps for overweight cats and dogs.
+We want to develop an AI system to help owners diagnose if a pet is overweight.
+Pets diagnosed as fat are then sent to our boot camps, which means less food and no treats boohoo.
+Furthermore, we know that dogs are more likely to be fat, as compared to cats.
+In fact, cats only have a 40% chance of being overweight, while dogs have a 60% chance of being overweight.

+In the charts below, we can tune our AI system's accuracy for cats and dogs (if only it was so easy!).
+The charts on the left and right represent the resulting predictions for cats and dogs respectively.
+The truth is shown by the colors of the sectors - red for fat and blue for not fat.
+Positive (fat) predictions by our AI system are shown by the striped sectors.
+In other words, sectors with blue stripes on blue background and no stripes on red background are correct predictions.
+The other two sectors represent wrong predictions.

+<fairness-explorable></fairness-explorable>

+##

 This section is a non-exhaustive list of the many technical definitions of fairness.
-20 definitions are presented here, following <dt-cite cite="verma2018fairness"></dt-cite>.
+20 definitions are presented here, following Verma and Rubin <dt-cite cite="verma2018fairness"></dt-cite> and Narayanan.
 There is no single *right* definition.
 In fact, several of these definitions can be mutually exclusive <dt-cite cite="chouldechova2017fair,kleinberg2016inherent"></dt-cite>.

 The key lesson here is to think about what kind of **fairness** are we adopting and to communicate this clearly to users.

-## Fat Cats and Dogs

-To help visualize the different fairness definitions, we will use a fictional example of a Fat Pet Predictor.

-Suppose for a moment that dogs are more likely to be fat, as compared to cats.
-In fact, cats only have a 40% chance of being fat, while dogs have a 60% chance of being fat.

-Fortunately, a company develops an AI system to diagnose if a pet is fat!
-Pets diagnosed as fat are then kept on a diet, which means less food and no treats boohoo.

-In the charts on the right, fat animals are represented in orange and circles and thin animals are represented in dark blue and squares.
-On top of that, animals predicted fat are represented in light blue and solid shapes.
-Animals predicted thin are presented in yellow and empty shapes.

-<fairness-explorable></fairness-explorable>

 ---